Iteranya/DiscordBot/README.md

 - [ ] Refactor this whole entire mess...
 AGAIN!!!

 ## Known Issue:
-- Cannot Reply In Thread
-  - Skill Issue on my part, will figure it out later
 - Terrible Documentation
   - As in like, I did not make any proper Github Commit Comment :v
   - Honestly this whole thing started as a joke, if you see the Read Me file, it's all just irony